iechor/docs/content/config/containers/logging/configure.md

 }
 ```

-Restart Docker for the changes to take effect for newly created containers.
+Restart iEchor for the changes to take effect for newly created containers.
 Existing containers don't use the new logging configuration automatically.

 > **Note**